freifunk-gluon/gluon/docs/user/site.rst

     defaults to ``16:41:95:40:f7:dc``; this value usually doesn't need to be changed, but it can be adjusted to match existing deployments that use a different value.
-Each entry in the ``name``-field will be resolved to the ipv4 and ipv6-address.
+Each entry in the ``name``-field will be resolved to the IPv4 and IPv6-address.
     For this to work, clients must use the next-node as their resolver.
-In batman-based networks this requires setting the central dhcp server to deliver this address as DNS-server via DHCP-option.
-When running a radvd inside the network, this should be set to deliver the next-node ipv6-address via rdnss.
+In batman-based networks this requires setting the central DHCP server to deliver this address as DNS server via DHCP option.
+When running a radvd inside the network, this should be set to deliver the next-node IPv6-address via rdnss.

 mesh \: optional
     Options specific to routing protocols.